 Over the decades, Sullivan has seen trails become overcrowded as visitors flock to locations highlighted in social media or popular magazines.
 “It got to the point that we had a few trailheads near Bend with 500 cars near the trailhead, parked illegally for a mile in each direction.
 It’s no fun, and not pretty anymore,” Sullivan says.
 “If people would go to my books, they’d find another 999 interesting trails that are often just as beautiful and completely uncrowded.”

-The latest version of Sullivan’s Central Oregon Cascades guidebook will describe the new Central Cascades Wilderness Permit system for several popular hikes in the Mt.
+The latest version of Sullivan’s Central Oregon Cascades guidebook describes the Central Cascades Wilderness Permit system required for several popular hikes in the Mt.
 Jefferson, Mt.
 Washington and Three Sisters wilderness areas of Central Oregon.
-The permits are designed to address overcrowding.
-Permits start becoming available April 7, 2020, and are required by May 22, 2020.
+The permits are designed to address overcrowding in peak-season months.

 You can hear Sullivan talk about his books, his adventures and his favorite trails at one of about 60 public appearances for hiking groups and the public across the state.
 His calendar is, of course, kept updated.